The COVID-19 pandemic has had a significant financial impact on individuals and small businesses.

 Break fees when changing a loan

-Lenders may now be offering loans at interest rates lower than the rate you are paying.
-However, when you approach your lender about changing your loan, they may tell you that a fee will be payable.
+Lenders may now be offering loans at interest rates lower than the fixed interest rate you are paying.
+Ifyou approach your lender about changing your loan from a fixed interest rate, they may tell you that a fee will be payable.
 Your lender may refer to this as a ‘break fee’, an ‘early exit fee’ or ‘economic cost’.

 Credit card chargebacks